Meet our Board of Directors

 Mindy was an award-winning television reporter and anchor for two decades, working for ten years as a reporter and host for Maryland Public Television where her work received several Emmy nominations.
 She consistently garnered top journalistic honors while reporting and anchoring at commercial television stations in Indiana and Illinois prior to moving to Baltimore to report and anchor for WBAL-TV in 1986.
 Mindy also worked in public radio for several years, selected in 1998 as Baltimore City Paper’s Best Radio Talk Show Host.

-Ms. Mordecai is the mother of two daughters and resides in Baltimore County, Maryland.
+Ms. Mordecai is the mother of two adult children and resides in Baltimore County, Maryland.

 Dana C. Deighton